razor-network/docs-v2/docs/token-bridge/razor-chain.md

 ![Gas wallet](/img/bridge/portal-gas-wallet.png)

-> **_Note:_** The Gas Wallet balance is capped at a maximum of 1 ETH per address.
-If you withdraw the entire balance, you will need to redeposit ETH to bridge tokens again.

 **Step 3:** Enter the amount of RAZOR tokens to be sent and click "Transfer."
 This will trigger 2 transactions for the user to confirm:

 - Approve the spending of RAZOR tokens by the Skale IMA contract.